Friday, January 13, 2012

 Scott saw improvements in two areas – Venus’ acceptance of pressure, and the clarity of my aids.
 He agreed with adding controlled lateral work, as long as she didn’t swing her hips out to avoid bending her hind legs.
 Again he advised patience, and he said would start to see an improvement in her gaits and responsiveness gradually over time.
 He reminded me that I was looking at a 6-month project.

 We went home and continued our homework.
-While this is going on, Silly, my other mare, becomes lame and subsequently bred, I am hitting show season with Eclipse, Secret, Flash and Sling, someone hits and totals my truck, and we are moving to our new barn—in no particular order.
+While this is going on, Silly, my other mare, become lame and subsequently bred, I hit show season with Eclipse, Secret, Flash and Sling, someone hit and totaled my truck, and we are moving to our new barn—in no particular order.
 I like stress.
 Stress keeps my outlook so positive.

-With the new barn though, Venus could again get turnout, which helped settle some of her mental tension.
+With the new barn though, Venus could again get turnout, which helped.
 She was becoming consistent in the work–not stellar, but consistent, which is enough for me.
-I started to notice additional filling in her left fore at bed check.
-It would be gone by morning, and she was sound, but as I am good at worrying, it worried me.

 We continued to make steady progress through the summer, and her mind became more and more calm.
-She became more and more accepting of the work without throwing temper tantrums—a huge step for her, and necessary for her to climb the levels.
-Regardless of Venus’ innate athletic talent, if she couldn’t accept training pressure, logically, she couldn’t progress up the levels—which, of course, was my winter frustration.
+She became more and more accepting of the work with less and less tension—a huge step for her, and necessary for her to climb the levels.
 Her only minor setbacks were honest physical complaints, and quickly resolved (sore front feet when the ground got hard resolved with hoof packing, a really tight back just before she cycled resolved with B-L, that sort of thing).
 The light at the end of the tunnel was at about 25-watts, but steady.

 By August, Venus was beginning to have moments of really swingy, soft work, and was starting to offer more work on her own, but I still felt like we were getting stuck, especially in the canter.
 I took her to Scott for a check-up, and after he watched me warm up, he said I had more hind-end activity than front end movement – a huge change from April.
 We spent the lesson discussing techniques to teach her to lift her shoulders more.
 I went home with my mind full of new ideas for the direction of her training, and the bulb burning a bright 75 watts.